ai/size-limit/packages/webpack-why/README.md

-# Size Limit Webpack Plugin
+# Size Limit webpack-why Plugin

-The plugin for [Size Limit] to track dependencies size by webpack.
+The plugin for [Size Limit] to create report about the size of your dependencies.

 See Size Limit docs for more details.